oakeley/AAPS_ProjectGrapher/README.md

 docker ps
 ```

 OK, this needs a bit of a clean-up...
-To make the Neo4J DB you need Docker (go Google how to do that)
+To make the Neo4J DB you need Docker (see above)
 Assuming you have Docker setup then run
 ```bash
 python docker_neo4j_setup.py